 A 10-year-old girl has complained of joint pain for the past 2 years.
 The pain is localized to her knees and ankles; it occurs either with or without movement.
 The arthralgias are accompanied by fever.
-On physical examination she has a temperature of 37.8 C. There is no deformity of her knees.
+On physical examination she has a temperature of 37.8°C. There is no deformity of her knees.
 She has generalized lymphadenopathy.
+Her antinuclear antibody test is positive.
 Which of the following forms of arthritis does she most likely have?

 A Gonococcal arthritis

 A pathologic study is performed involving patients with a history of arthritis.
 These patients had femoral heads submitted to surgical pathology following resection and placement of hip prostheses.
 The pathologic findings observed by microscopic examination of these specimens are analyzed.
 Which of the following findings is most likely to be seen with the greatest frequency in these patients?

 B Proliferative synovitis

 C Underlying osteomyelitis of bone